kfinley/KyleFinley.net/packages/vue2-client/src/articles/slides/scrum-at-leanbox.md

 ---

-Here's a presentation I prepared for the LeanBox executive team in early May 2016.
-At this point I had been working with Leanbox for about four months and had taken on the role of Team Lead and Scrum Master.
+Here's a presentation I prepared for the LeanBox executive team in early May 2016 that lays out the Lean Scrum framework I had implemented at the company.
+At this point I had been working with LeanBox for about four months and had taken on the role of Team Lead and Scrum Master.
 I implemented a framework I had developed over the years which helped the team move past some process and tech troubles that had been preventing them from delivering features to production in a timely manor.

-This presentation lays out the Lean Scrum framework we used at LeanBox.
-The process includes Dan North's BDD style User Stories and uses Trello for managing story cards.
+The Lean Scrum process uses Dan North's BDD style User Stories as well as the traditional Scrum team roles, artifacts, and rituals.
+The team was using Trello for managing story cards so the presentation is geared toward tool.
 I prepared this presentation in the early morning hours of May 16th after being <strike>told</strike> asked to deliver a presentation to the executives explaining how we were doing our work.

 <p>
   <div class="responsive-google-slides">